2016 Turkish coup attempt: Arrests and purges

 Major General Cahit Bakir, who commanded Turkish forces under NATO in Afghanistan, and Brigadier General Sener Topuc, responsible for education and aid in Afghanistan, were detained by authorities in Dubai connected with the failed coup.

 General Akın Öztürk, former Commander of the Turkish Air Force, was the Turkish military attaché to Israel.
 He was arrested on charges of having played a leading role in the failed coup. Öztürk has denied the charges.
+On the general assembly of 26–30 August 2024, The UN Human Rights Council's Working Group on Arbitrary Detention found that Öztürk was denied a fair trial, subjected to mistreatment and convicted based on flawed proceedings.

+The panel has called on the Turkish government to immediately release Öztürk and provide him with compensation and other reparation, in accordance with international law.

 General Adem Huduti, the commander of the Second Army, positioned along the southern borders with Syria and Iraq, and General Erdal Öztürk, the commander of the 3rd Corps, were also arrested.

 Rear Admiral Mustafa Zeki Ugurlu, who had been stationed at NATO's Allied Command Transformation in Norfolk, Virginia, sought asylum in the United States after being recalled by the Turkish government.

 In July 2018, Istanbul's 25th Criminal Court sentenced 72 former soldiers involved in the coup attempt to life in prison.